peterkuma/basemap/README.md

-# Basemap: fork with support for Windows
+# Basemap: fork with support for Windows and macOS

-This is a fork of [basemap](https://github.com/matplotlib/basemap) with support for recent Python versions (Anaconda Python 3.8) on Windows, since the original basemap repository is discontinued and is not available on recent versions of Python on Windows.
+This is a fork of [basemap](https://github.com/matplotlib/basemap) with support for recent Python versions (Anaconda Python 3.8) on Windows and macOS, since the original basemap repository is discontinued and is not available on recent versions of Python on Windows, and no longer builds on macOS.

 ## Installation